torrejonv/teranode/docs/howto/miners/docker/minersHowToSyncTheNode.md

 3. **Monitoring Catch-up Time**:
 - The time required for catch-up synchronization depends on the duration of the downtime and the number of missed blocks.
-- Use monitoring tools (e.g., Prometheus and Grafana) to track the sync progress and estimate completion time.
+- Use monitoring tools (e.g., Prometheus and Grafana) to track the sync progress and estimate completion time, or follow the logs with `docker logs -f legacy -n 100`.